 3 elements of Vision

-- Purpose — The first element is purpose.
+1. Purpose — The first element is purpose.
 The purpose is the reason why you exist.
 As an individual, your purpose is your why.
 For businesses, the purpose is understanding what business you are in.
 A purpose isn’t focused on the individual or business.
 Instead, it’s all about making a difference and adding value.
+Develop a sense of what truly motivates you and why your purpose matters.

-- Picture — The second element is your picture of the future.
+2. Picture — The second element is your picture of the future.
 The key is to clearly visualize your ideal future.
+Imagine what your life or business could look like at its best.
 You need to have a clear picture of where you’re going and what you want to achieve.
-Visualize things and ideal outcomes.
+Dream big about the outcomes you desire and visualize things and ideal outcomes.

 The purpose of Vision